This article explains how High-bandwidth Digital Content Protection (HDCP) operates within a TesiraLUX system.

 Professional Licensed Installer

-Any integrator wishing to deploy a HDCP Pro system must be first approved by DCP as a licensed installer of pro repeaters.
-HDCP Licensed Manufacturers may not sell HDCP Pro devices to unauthorized installers.
-HDCP Pro is only allowed for pro AV projects.
-The integrator must agree to the HDCP Professional terms and pay an administrative fee.
+Any integrator wishing to deploy a HDCP Pro system must first receive approval from DCP as a licensed installer of Pro devices.
+HDCP Licensed Manufacturers are not allowed to sell HDCP Pro devices to unauthorized installers.
+HDCP Pro is only allowed for professional projects.
+The integrator must agree to the HDCP Professional terms and pay an administrative fee to DCP.
 Once approved, the integrator is placed on the public authorized installer list.
 Please see the DCP website for information on becoming a HDCP Professional Licensed Installer.

 Only site types on the HDCP Professional Authorized Locations white list may receive HDCP Pro approved projects.
 The following site types are currently allowed: